 Building in the Unincorporated Areas of Comal County

-The first is the On-Site Sewage Facility (OSSF) Permit.
-The OSSF Permit Application is submitted along with a design from a registered engineer or sanitarian.
+The On-Site Sewage Facility (OSSF) Permit Application is submitted along with a design from a registered engineer or sanitarian.
 The engineer or sanitarian certifies that their design complies with all the regulations set forth by the state of Texas.
-The OSSF Permit Application and Permit Checklist are available on-line.
-If it is determined* by the Comal County Engineer's Office that the proposed development associated with the OSSF Permit is within the regulatory floodplain, then a Floodplain Development Permit will be required, which is the second permit that may be issued by Comal County.
+The OSSF Permit Application and Permit Checklist are available online.
+If it is determined* by the Comal County Engineer's Office that the proposed development associated with the OSSF Permit is within the regulatory floodplain, then a Floodplain Development Permit will be required.

-If a proposed development is not associated with an OSSF Permit, the Comal County Engineer’s Office provides a floodplain development determination* through the submittal of a Floodplain Development Permit Application.
+If a proposed development is not associated with an OSSF Permit, the Comal County Engineer’s Office provides a floodplain development determination* through the submittal of a Floodplain Development Permit Application, available online.
 If it is determined* by the Comal County Engineer’s Office that the development proposed is within the regulatory floodplain, the owner will need to comply with the Comal County Flood Damage Prevention Order.

-The third permit is a Private Improvement within the Public Right-of-Way (PIPROW).
-A PIPROW Permit is obtained when a driveway installation, modification or any other type of work, i.e. landscaping, takes place within the public right-of-way.
-The final permit that may be required is the Camp Bullis Dark Skies Zone Outdoor Lighting Permit.
+A Private Improvement within the Public Right-of-Way (PIPROW) Permit is obtained when a driveway installation, modification or any other type of work, i.e. landscaping, takes place within the public right-of-way.
+The Private Improvement within the Public Right-of-Way (PIPROW) Permit Application is available online.

 Order 367 Regulation of Outdoor Lighting, requires a permit before installation of any outdoor lighting within the Camp Bullis Dark Skies Zone.
-For more information regarding the Camp Bullis Dark Skies Zone, please click here.
+For more information regarding the Camp Bullis Dark Skies Zone and the Camp Bullis Dark Skies Zone Outdoor Lighting Permit, please click here.

 * As part of the floodplain development determination, the Comal County Engineer’s Office will review compliance with the Comal County Subdivision Regulations.